-Primary Supervisor: Prof Kristijan Ramadan Second Supervisor: Prof. Simon Leedham Eligibility: All tracks are eligible to apply for this project.
+Primary Supervisor: Prof Kristijan Ramadan Second Supervisor: Prof. Simon Leedham

 Colorectal carcinoma (CRC) currently represents the third most common type of cancer worldwide, accounting for approximately 10% of all diagnosed cases, with 1.85 million new cases annually [1].
 The systemic treatment of microsatellite stable (MSS) colorectal cancers, which comprise around 80% of all cases, has remained largely unchanged since the early 2000s.
 Currently, two main therapies, FOLFIRI and FOLFOX, both exhibiting similar efficacy, continue to be the most commonly used first-line treatments, particularly for colon cancers [2, 3].FOLFIRI is a chemotherapy regimen based on irinotecan/topoisomerase inhibitor, which induces the formation of Topoisomerase 1 cleavage complexes (TOP1ccs), a specific type of enzymatic DNA-protein crosslink (DPC) where TOP1 is covalently bound to DNA [4].
 In recent years, our research has highlighted the significance of p97 ATPase/unfoldase, SPRTN protease, and TEX264 in the repair of TOP1ccs and subsequent cell survival [5, 6].
 TEX264, acting as a p97-cofactor, serves as the receptor for TOP1ccs.
-It binds to TOP1ccs through p97 unfoldase activity and subsequent SPRTN protease activity.
-This mechanism allows cancer cell survival in response to TOP1 inhibitors.
+It binds to TOP1ccs and recruits the p97-SPRTN complex to the site of DNA damage (Fig. 1), facilitating the proteolytic degradation of TOP1ccs through p97 unfoldase activity and subsequent SPRTN protease activity.
+This mechanism allows cancer cell